CurbShifter/Burstcoin-Exchange-Integration/README.md

 In case you want to attach a plain text message, specify message and set messageIsText to “true”.

 ### encrypt ###
 If you want to attach an encrypted message that can only be read by the recipient, specify `messageToEncrypt` and set `messageToEncryptIsText` to “true”.
+To create the messge you may use the `encryptTo` API call.

-Note that these are not mutually exclusive, you can add both a plain text and encrypted message in the same transaction.
+Note that these messages are not mutually exclusive, you can add both a plain text and encrypted message in the same transaction.

 Allowing the user to add a message on your withdrawal page is recommended, so that you can coordinate with other services who use a message-based deposit system.